christabely/christabely/README.md

 💫 About Me:
 ## MY STORY

-My drive for tech and higher learning stems from the quest to be a better version of myself, a purposeful human and a positive influnce to others.
+My drive for tech and higher learning stems from the quest to be a better version of myself, a purposeful human and to contribute to cutting-edge innovations for the society.

-## MY PROFESSIONAL LIFE
+**MY PROFESSIONAL LIFE 📚 🎓**

-Leveraging my legal background with a graduate degree in Legal Studies and possession of in-depth legal knowledge in diverse fields, and having garnered multiple expertise and skills through various roles and positions held, I am  competent, adaptable and bring multiple skills and knowledge to the table.
+Possessing a Bachelor's in Legal Studies with a profound understanding of Company Law, English Law, and Business Law, I am well-versed in addressing intricate legal matters.
+Additionally, I am a tech enthusiast specializing in Backend development with @ALX.Through diverse roles in various organizations, I've acquired extensive skills, making me well-suited for versatile roles 💼🖥️

 ## MY SKILLS
 I am also a skilled writer and communicator.
 I excel in negotiation, calmly diffusing tense situations, persuading team members and clients strategically and proficient in problem-solving.